AdamWhittingham/personal-site/_posts/2026-07-16-coaching-teaching-managing.md

 ---
-title: Coaching, Teaching & Managing
+title: Coaching, Teaching & Directing
 description: "There's a right time and tool for each situation."
 home_summary: "There's a right time and tool for each situation."
 ---

-# Coaching, teaching, and managing
+# Coaching, Teaching, and Directing
 ## Choosing the right tool for growing your team

 Helping someone on your team improve is not one activity, it is three.
-Coaching, teaching, and managing are distinct modes of working with a person, and each is the right choice in different circumstances.
+Coaching, teaching, and directing are distinct modes of working with a person, and each is the right choice in different circumstances.
 A lot of leadership advice treats one of them (usually coaching) as the enlightened option and the others as failures of patience.
 In practice, a leader who can only coach is as limited as one who can only give orders.
 The skill is in knowing which mode a situation calls for, and moving between them deliberately.

 ## The three modes